A brief history of Hertfordshire

 Hertfordshire has the distinction to be the first ever organised Scout County.

-The birth of Scouting in Hertfordshire had a head start and took its first steps at a dinner party in 1906 when Percy Everett (PWE) met Baden-Powell (B-P) who was the guest speaker.
+The birth of Scouting in Hertfordshire began at a dinner party in 1906 when Percy Everett (PWE) met Baden-Powell (B-P).
 Over the next year a friendship developed and PWE was invited to help plan the experimental camp on Brownsea Island in Poole Harbour.
-It was here B-P wanted to carry out his ideas to help Edwardian boys to become good citizens.

-Since becoming County Archivist in 2003, I have recruited and developed a Support Team of qualified people and accumulated a large amount of historical material.
-This is kept at Well End Campsite and is available for research by others.
-The County Museum is one of the oldest permanent Scout Museums in the UK having been created in 1957 to the memory of Haydn Dimmock (FHD).
-He was Editor of The Scout a weekly paper that was published non-stop for 58 years.
+Our County Museum is one of the oldest permanent Scout Museums in the UK having been created in 1957 to the memory of Haydn Dimmock (FHD).
+He was Editor of The Scout, a weekly paper that was published non-stop for 58 years.
 FHD was also a Hertfordshire Scout, living in Welwyn Garden City where both his sons were Scouts with the First Welwyn Troop.

 Contact the County Archivist